CIS565-Fall-2017/Project2-Stream-Compaction/README.md

 First things first - why is the GPU implementation so much slower than the Naive Parallel and CPU versions?
 Isn't the GPU supposed to be faster?

-Take a look at the example diagram of a down sweep process below.
+Take a look at the example diagram of the up sweep process as a part of the work-efficient algorithm below.

 ![](images/upsweep.PNG)